wolf-pf/IF_PPlant_GeoStorage/README.rst

 TESPy model
 +++++++++++

-TESPy is a modular and component based power plant design and simulation software.
+TESPy (Thermal Engineering Systems in Python) is a modular and component based power plant design and simulation software.
+The Software is designed to simulate stationary operation of power plants, heat pumps or similar applications.

 Proxy model
 +++++++++++